serverdensity/sd-agent-core-plugins/mongo/README.md

 ## Setup
 ### Installation

-The MongoDB check is packaged with the Agent, so simply [install the Agent](https://support.serverdensity.com/hc/en-us/articles/214171178) on your MongoDB masters.
-If you need the newest version of the check, install the `sd-agent-mongo` package.
+Ensure the sd-agent repository is configured on your server, install the `sd-agent-mongo` package.

 ### Configuration
 #### Prepare MongoDB